 (b) comply with all applicable laws and regulations with respect to its activities under the Contract; and

-(c) carry out all other Customer and Authorised Users responsibilities set out in the Contract in a timely and efficient manner.
-In the event of any delays in the Customer’s or the Authorised User’s provision of such assistance as agreed by the parties, MUSO may adjust any agreed timetable or delivery schedule as reasonably necessary.
+(c) carry out all other Customer and System Users responsibilities set out in the Contract in a timely and efficient manner.
+In the event of any delays in the Customer’s or the System User’s provision of such assistance as agreed by the parties, MUSO may adjust any agreed timetable or delivery schedule as reasonably necessary.

-5.2 The Customer and the Authorised Users warrant that any and all content which they report to MUSO infringes their intellectual property rights and that the Customer or the Authorised User has the right to have it taken down from the Site (as defined in the Order) on which it is hosted or otherwise indexed.
+5.2 The Customer and the System Users warrant that any and all content which they report to MUSO, or in relation to which they submit takedown or delisting notices directly using the Services, infringes their intellectual property rights and that the Customer or the System User has the right to have it taken down from the Site (as defined in the Order) on which it is hosted or otherwise indexed.

-5.3 The Customer and the Authorised Users shall indemnify MUSO against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis) and all other reasonable professional costs and expenses) suffered or incurred by MUSO arising out of or in connection with the Customer or the Authorised User’s breach of any of the terms of the Contract.
+5.6 The Customer and the System Users shall indemnify MUSO against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis) and all other reasonable professional costs and expenses) suffered or incurred by MUSO arising out of or in connection with the Customer or the System User’s breach of any of the terms of the Contract.